rafiddewan/BudgetApp/README.md

 # BudgetApp
 This web app helps me plan my budget

+## How to use

+### How to add an item
+- You have an option of either choosing an income(+) to add or an expense(-) to add
+- Type the item you want to add in the description
+- Type the value (amount) of that item
+- Press "Enter" or click the checkmark sign

 ## Fundamental Things for this architecture
 - Click on the button will start the event
     - Add the event handler